ColleyLi/BehaviourPlanning/docs/apollo_docs/apollo_with_inno_sim/README.md

-﻿# Innopolis Simulator Apollo integration
+﻿# Running Apollo with Innopolis Simulator

 In this section we will see how to run the Apollo framework along with the Innopolis Simulator.